igel93/easyplanner/README.md

 $ npm install
 ```

 After doing that you will need to get your database up and running.
 So start you local server environment and import the MySQL script provided with the project.
+Run the localhost and move on to the next step.

 ### Run Application and start development Server
 To run the application you will need two terminal windows, one for the front end and one for the back end.
 Lets make sure the server is running first.
-In the terminal where you have opened up the server folder run the following command:
+In the first terminal locate the folder called server and run the following command:
 ```SH
 $ npm start
 ```

-To run the front end of the application use the second terminal window and make sure you are in the easy-planner folder and run the following command:
+To run the front end of the application use the second terminal window and locate the easy-planner folder and run the following command:
 ```SH
 $ ng serve
 ```

 Now you can open up your browser and paste in the following url [http://localhost:4200/login] and the application will run.
-You can alternatively run the command included under to open up the internet browser automatically when you run the front end command
+You can alternatively run the command included under to open up the internet browser automatically when you run the front end command, in the folder easy-planner
 ```SH
 $ ng serve --open
 ```